-My purpose in attending the conference was to find out how others have made a career out of facilitation, discover some different pathways to making it happen and see what a facilitator looks like in as many different forms as possible.
-If I’m completely honest it was also the chance to have a bit of a break from my regular life and soak up a bit of sun in Brisbane.
+My purpose in attending the conference was to find out how others have made a career out of facilitation.
+I also wanted to discover some different pathways to making it happen and to see what a Facilitator looks like in as many different forms as possible.
+If I’m completely honest this trip was also the chance to have a bit of a break from my regular life and soak up a bit of sun in Brisbane.

-Well the weather delivered spectacularly…it was very similar to our summer (!).
+Well the weather delivered spectacularly… it was very similar to our summer (!).
 And I got to see facilitators from all ends of the facilitation spectrum and from within many different industries.
-Although people worked in completely different settings (corporate, government, indigenous reparations, permaculture, health, leadership, community, to name a few) it seemed to me that there was a common interest in making the world a better place.
+People worked in completely different settings (corporate, government, indigenous reparations, permaculture, health, leadership, community, to name a few).
+It seemed to me that there was a common interest in making the world a better place.
 Perhaps the theme of the conference helped to bring that to the fore – “What the World Needs Now”.

 People were unfailingly warm and generous to me as a newbie.
 Genuinely interested in sharing knowledge, stories and friendship.
 It ticked all my boxes and then some.

 For me, facilitation has been a passion that I have had throughout my life that was never fully recognised as a skill or career option I could pursue.
 I never realised that the reason I loved being in groups so much was because I enjoyed facilitation.
 It never clicked that the reason I always put my hand up to organise workshops, lead stakeholder meetings or run team strategy days was because I liked facilitating.